All-Metal Headband Rebuild, Refined 50mm MLD Driver — The Aune’s AR5000 MK2

 Treble

 The treble is where the MK2 makes its clearest improvement over the original.
-Aune’s diaphragm material and surface treatment updates have produced a high-frequency presentation that is more extended and more interesting than the original — there is more air and micro-detail retrieval, and individual instrument textures come through with greater clarity.
-On “Tamacun” by Rodrigo y Gabriela, the string harmonics and picking detail have a presence and precision that the original AR5000 could not quite match at the top of its range.
-Crucially, this improved extension is achieved without adding sibilance or harshness — the treble is engaging but not aggressive.
+Aune’s diaphragm material and surface treatment and lack of dampening have produced a high-frequency presentation that is more extended and more interesting than the original — there is more air and micro-detail retrieval, and individual instrument textures come through with greater clarity.

 Soundstage and Imaging